-UIDAI refuses to give details about its grievance redressal system – raising questions of legality
+How does the Aadhaar grievance redressal system function – and why is UIDAI being opaque about it?

 The central public information officer was wrong on all five counts and displayed a lack of even a basic understanding of the Right to Information Act.
 For example, Section 8(1)(d) protects only proprietary information if it affects the competitive interests of a third party.

 The Central Information Commission has made it amply clear in its decisions that routine contracts between government and private parties will not be covered by Section 8(1)(d).
-If this was not the case, there would be now way of knowing the amount of money being paid by the government to any private company.
+If this was not the case, there would be no way of knowing the amount of money being paid by the government to any private company.

 If the information in the contract is, in fact, proprietary information, the burden is on the public information officer to explain the same – merely citing the provision is insufficient.